 1. The Financially Independent Understand Assets and Liabilities

-You hear most people say that your home is your biggest asset.
-Well, they are wrong.
+Just about everyone says that your home is your biggest asset.

 Yes, I'm saying EVERY....SINGLE...PERSON who has ever given you this information is wrong.
 I don't care who said it or what book they wrote.
 It's wrong.Your home is your biggest liability. - Eric Bowlin

-Most people buy things they think are investments, then get stuck paying for those investments for years.
-See, just read that sentence again.
-You will be stuck paying for those investments for years….
+Most people buy things they think are investments, then get stuck paying for those "investments" for years.

-There may be some costs to own that investment, but if it pays you more than you pay in expenses, it is an investment.
+There may be some costs to own that investment, but if it pays you more than it costs to operate then it is an investment.

-So, clearly, your home is a very large liability!
+The financially independent people realize that your home is a very large liability!